Patrolin/room-docker/README.md

 ## Full rebuild

-run `docker-compose down && docker-compose build app && docker-compose up`
+run `docker-compose build && docker-compose up`

 ## Partial update:

-run `docker-compose build app && docker-compose up`
+run `docker-compose up`

-this preserves values in the database (assuming `docker-compose.yml/services/database` stays the same)
+this preserves values in the database (assuming `docker-compose.yml/services/database` stays the same) also it's linked to the actual folder, so you only have to redo this when you change `**.php`